 Rewarding a good team is good for everyone.

-10 key employee recognition tips to managing an anywhere workforce
+10 key employee rewards and recognition ideas to retain a hybrid workforce

-- Increased motivation — When staff members know they’ll be rewarded for their performance, they’ll show more enthusiasm and take more initiative.
+- Increase motivation — When staff members know they’ll be rewarded for their performance, they’ll show more enthusiasm, take more initiative and be more productive.

-- Connection with the company — Recognition programs foster a deeper connection with the company.
-Going in to work becomes more than just doing a job and receiving a paycheque.
-Employees will see that their contributions really matter and make a difference.
+- Nurture company engagement — Recognition programs foster a deeper sense of employee belonging and connection with the company.
+Employees see that their contributions really matter and make a difference.

-- Improves customer satisfaction and loyalty — Customers simply enjoy doing business with a company that has committed, passionate employees.
+- Improve customer satisfaction and loyalty — Customers enjoy doing business with a company that has committed, passionate employees.

 When to recognize employees

-While it’s important to praise good work, try not to play favourites and single out the same team members.
-Your rewards program should be inclusive, giving equal recognition to all involved.
-Especially if everyone pitched in to achieve the team’s goals.
+While it’s important to praise good work, take care not to single out the same people every time.
+Your rewards program should be inclusive, giving recognition to all involved in team or joint efforts.